 Keep Emtriva and all other medicines out of reach of children.

 General information about the safe and effective use of Emtriva.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use Emtriva for a condition for which it was not prescribed.
 Do not give Emtriva to other people, even if they have the same symptoms you have.
 It may harm them.
 You can ask your healthcare provider or pharmacist for information about Emtriva that is written for health professionals.

 Active Ingredient: emtricitabine

-Inactive Ingredients for Emtriva oral solution: Cotton candy flavor, FD&C yellow No. 6, edetate disodium, methylparaben and propylparaben, sodium phosphate (monobasic), propylene glycol, water, and xylitol.
+Emtriva oral solution: cotton candy flavor, FD&C yellow No. 6, edetate disodium, methylparaben and propylparaben, sodium phosphate (monobasic), propylene glycol, water, and xylitol.
 Sodium hydroxide and hydrochloric acid may be used to adjust pH.

 PRINCIPAL DISPLAY PANEL - Representative Bottle Label

 PRINCIPAL DISPLAY PANEL - 170 mL Bottle Carton